 1 teaspoon vanilla

 1 unbaked pie shell (I use store bought)

 - Beat slightly (that’s important).
 It will have a slightly lumpy texture

 - Pour into the unbaked pie shell

-- Bake at 350 for 40-45 minutes until inserted toothpick comes out clean.
-I usually bake it a bit longer than 45 minutes.
+- Bake at 350° for 40-50 minutes or until an inserted toothpick comes out clean.

-- What could be easier than that?
+What can be easier than that?
 And yes, the crust should crack.
-It rises as it’s cooking, then falls when it’s cooling.
+It rises as it’s cooking then falls when it’s cooling.

 - February Etsy and eBay Sales - August 2, 2021

 - Let’s Talk Flower Frogs – What Are and What Aren’t - August 2, 2021

 - How To Make These Farmhouse Clothespins - August 2, 2021